Stadtmuseum Erfurt "Haus zum Stockfisch"

 21. September 2025

 Interesting museum, especially the first floor with the medieval art and artifacts.
 They let us use our phones to translate the German descriptions.
-There is a lot to read on the second floor, but we didn't have so much time to read it all.
+There's a lot to read on the second floor, but we didn't have so much time to read it all.
 It's interesting to see how the city grew over time through the 19th century.
 You'll have to go to the DDR museum to learn about more modern history.

 CC